kjpye/maps/README.md

 * graticule -- lines of longitude and latitude
 * grid -- eastings and northings
 * userannotations -- annotations specified as options

-##Getting the data to make it useful

-You can either go to data.vic.gov.au and navigate through SpatialData to the datasets you want, or go straight to service.land.vic.gov.au/SpatialDatamart (which is where you'll end up anyway).
-The advantage of the second option is that you can create an account and log in to keep track of what you have downloaded.

-When you have completed the downloads you can populate the database by using shp2psgl.